 But while writing will always be at the center of this course, college students (like everyone else!) don't just "write"—they write as a form of inquiry into material connected to the courses they are taking.
 We'll be doing that here, too, and the subjects you'll write about are two: writing itself, and learning.

-And because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you are otherwise likely to have.
-So we will work with a series of learning issues, exploring how you, personally, learn (or don't learn!), and, especially, in what ways you might learn better.
+If the first emphasis of this course is writing about writing, the second is learning.
+You are already a good learner or you wouldn't be here at the UW.
+We don't take students with weak records.
+Still, because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you might otherwise have.
+So we will introduce you to a series of learning issues, explore how you, personally, learn (or don't learn!), and, especially, reflect on the ways in which you might learn better.

-That's a lot to accomplish in four weeks, and English 108 can only be a beginning.
-But in all we do, every day of this class will be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) than you are today.
+That's a lot to accomplish in four weeks, so if we are to succeed then every day of this class must be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) than you are today.

 Course Learning Goals